opserver/Opserver/docs/Configuration.md

 ```

 #### Dashboard Settings
-The dashboard can currently monitor via Bosun, Orion or limited amounts through direct WMI.
+The dashboard can currently monitor via SignalFx, Bosun, Orion or limited amounts through direct WMI.
 ```json
 /* Configuration for the main dashboard */
 {